gradutree/twice/README.md

 ### Setting up the database

-To run the app, the db must be populated first(make sure db c09 exists in mongodb), to do so, run `node ./scraper/scrapperv2.js` and `node ./scraper/prog_scrap.js`.
+To run the app, the db must be populated first(make sure db c09 exists in mongodb), to do so, run go to ./scraper and run `node scrapperv2.js` and `node ./scraper/prog_scrap.js`.
 Once finished you can now run the server with npm start.

 ### Members
 - Mark Viola